 In the 18th century the world’s greatest commercial business was based in London, with its grand headquarters in Leadenhall Street in the City.
-During its two hundred and seventy year history the East India Company brought spices from the Far East that changed Britain’s cuisine, refashioned the nation’s use of fabrics from wool to cotton, then introduced tea as the favoured beverage.
+During its 270-year history the East India Company brought spices from the Far East that changed Britain’s cuisine, refashioned the nation’s use of fabrics from wool to cotton, then introduced tea as the favoured beverage.
 More significantly, it was in large part responsible for changing the world’s economy in favour of Britain but at great cost to the Indian sub-continent and China.
 Initially a trading company, its private army conquered a huge country, leading it to rule over a vast population.

 For centuries Asia was the world’s greatest manufacturing area, with spices and exotic luxury goods sent overland from there to Europe via Istanbul and on to Venice.
 Thus, a camel was incorporated into the heraldic device of London’s medieval Grocers’ Company.
 Vasco da Gama was the first European to open a direct sea route with the Far East, first arriving in India in May 1498, and the Portuguese monopolised maritime routes with India and China for the next century.
 English merchants and privateers made exploratory trips to the Far East during the reign of Queen Elizabeth but little initially came of them other than gaining information that could be used on later voyages.